Foundation / Corporation

-Your organization may receive other outside income in relation to your JCFfunded program, however, JCF Grants are considered “last money in” so that if your organization profits from the program, you will not be reimbursed for expenses.
-The aim is to make your organization whole, or as close to it as possible, after paying for program expenses.
+An organization may receive other outside income in relation to the JCFfunded program.
+However, JCF Grants are considered “last money in” so that if the organization profits from the program, it will not be reimbursed for expenses.
+The aim is to make an organization whole, or as close to it as possible, after paying for program expenses.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Applicants are requested to submit the application by sending it to the Foundation's email listed below.

 For questions, contact: